assemblycapital/hyperslop-mcp/README.md

 - `read_directory`: List contents of a directory on any node in the Hyperslop network
 - `create_directory`: Create a new directory on your node
 - `delete_directory`: Delete a directory and its contents from your node
-- `read_file`: Read contents of a file from any node in the Hyperslop network
+- `read_file`: Read contents of a text file from any node in the Hyperslop network
-- `create_file`: Create a new file with content on your node
+- `create_file`: Create a new text file with content on your node
-- `write_file`: Write content to an existing file on your node
+- `write_file`: Write text content to an existing file on your node
 - `delete_file`: Delete a file from your node

 ### File Tree Operations

 - `read_file_tree`: Read the file tree structure from any node in the Hyperslop network.
 Returns only the structure (names, types, and paths) of files and directories, not the actual file contents.

+## Limitations

+- This MCP server only handles text files.
+For binary files or large files, use the HyperSlop app directly.
+- All file operations are performed through the Gateway API using the credentials in api.json.